lithammer/nSpellTracker/README.md

 addon.cfg = {
-	highlightPlayerSpells = true, -- Player spells will have a blue border refreshInterval = 0.1, -- How fast to scan the auras (buff/debuffs) }
+	highlightPlayerSpells = true, -- Player spells will have a blue border refreshInterval = 0.1, -- How fast to scan the auras (buff/debuffs) decimalThreshold = 3, --how many decimal points to take into account for calculating durations for auras and tempenchants.
+Default 3
+}
 ```